-The most successful estate sales contain a mix of antiques, furniture, collectibles and household odds and ends, everything from high end to low end.
+The most successful Estate Sales contain a mix of antiques, furniture, collectibles and household odds and ends, everything from high end to low end.
 Things such as kitchenware, linens, and tools can be hot sellers.
 Items that don’t sell can be donated after the sale.
-Most agents will handle this for you and give you an itemized receipt for the Internal Revenue Service.
+Most agents will handle this for you and give you a receipt for the Internal Revenue Service.

 Attending an Estate Sale

-At many estate sales you will find doors and cabinets taped shut.
+At many Estate Sales you will find doors and cabinets taped shut.
 Please respect the wishes of the agent and owners and do not remove the tape.
-A good rule of thumb is to consider how you would treat your own possessions in your own home and respond according.
+A good rule of thumb is to consider how you would treat your own possessions in your own home and respond accordingly.

 Many Estate Sales post uniform price sheets to save time.
 This immediately saves you money, as the uniform price sheet is not usually the full value, but is the easiest way to manage bulk items.
 Often you may see price sheets for books, linens, clothing and other bulk items.
 Follow the signs and you will not have any problem.